 California Raisins - the tiny fruit that adds big taste to breakfast, lunch, dinner and snack time - is also a diabetes-friendly food.
-Now, new research shows that consuming this all-natural, dried-by-the-sun, no-sugar-added fruit can positively affect glucose levels and systolic blood pressure among people with Type 2 diabetes mellitus (T2DM).1
+Research shows that consuming this all-natural, dried-by-the-sun, no-sugar-added fruit can positively affect glucose levels and systolic blood pressure among people with Type 2 diabetes mellitus (T2DM).